munificent/craftinginterpreters/book/closures.md

 There are three ways we can exit the loop:

-1. The local slot for the upvalue we stopped at is the slot we're looking for.
-    We found an existing upvalue for the slot, so we reuse it.
+1.  **The local slot we stopped at *is* the slot we're looking for.** We found an existing upvalue capturing the variable, so we reuse that upvalue.

-2. We ran out of upvalues to search.
-When `upvalue` is `NULL`, it means every open upvalue in the list points to locals above the slot we're looking for, or (more likely) the upvalue list is empty.
+2.  **We ran out of upvalues to search.** When `upvalue` is `NULL`, it means every open upvalue in the list points to locals above the slot we're looking for, or (more likely) the upvalue list is empty.
 Either way, we didn't find an upvalue for our slot.

-3. We found an upvalue whose local slot is *below* the one we're looking for.
-    Since the list is sorted, that means we've gone past the slot we are closing over and thus there must not be an existing upvalue for it.
+3.  **We found an upvalue whose local slot is *below* the one we're looking for.** Since the list is sorted, that means we've gone past the slot we are closing over and thus there must not be an existing upvalue for it.

 In the first case, we're done and we've returned.
 Otherwise, we need to create a new upvalue for our local slot and insert it into the list at the right